Liverpool F.C. 4–3 Newcastle United F.C. (1996): Pre-match

 Both clubs went into the match having lost their previous matches.
 Liverpool lost 1–0 to Nottingham Forest at the City Ground on 23 March 1996, where the winning goal was scored by midfielder Steve Stone.
 The defeat was Liverpool's first in 21 matches in all competitions.
 On the same day, Newcastle were beaten 2–0 by Arsenal—their third defeat in five league matches.
 Newcastle's loss allowed Manchester United to move three points ahead at the top of the league the following day after striker Eric Cantona scored the winning goal against Tottenham Hotspur.

 Although Newcastle had two games in hand over Manchester United going into April, they had just surrendered their season-long lead of the league table just two months having a 12-point lead over Manchester United.
 When both teams met in March at St James' Park, Cantona scored the winning goal for Manchester United and goalkeeper Peter Schmeichel produced a number of outstanding saves which prevented midfielder Peter Beardsley and striker Les Ferdinand from scoring.
 The win was Manchester United's ninth successive victory in the league; they had also beaten Newcastle 2–0 in the corresponding fixture at Old Trafford in December 1995.

-Liverpool’s chances of winning the league title were looking slim by this stage of the season, Despite scoring the most goals and conceding the fewest in the top three, they drew four matches more than second placed Newcastle.
-A win for Newcastle would be seen as a big boost in their title hopes, while a win for Liverpool would be seen as a big boost for Manchester United’s title bid.

-However, Liverpool advanced through the semi-finals of the FA Cup, beating Aston Villa 3–0 to set up a final against Manchester United and the faint possibility that they would achieve a league and cup double.
+Liverpool’s chances of winning the league title were looking slim by this stage of the season.
+Despite scoring the most goals and conceding the fewest in the top three, they drew four matches more than second placed Newcastle.
+A win for Newcastle would be seen as a big boost in their title hopes, while a win for Liverpool would close them to within five points of Manchester United, while also boosting the latter's title bid.
+Three days earlier Liverpool had advanced through the semi-finals of the FA Cup, beating Aston Villa 3–0 to set up a final against Manchester United and the faint possibility that they would achieve a league and cup double.